Landscapes of Specific Literacies in Contemporary Society

 Bringing together international experts in the field, the contributing authors represent a wide variety of theoretical and research perspectives which cover literacy in various forms, including:

 Landscapes of Specific Literacies in Contemporary Society suggests that literacy curriculum needs to evolve from its current perspective if it is to cater for the demands of the 21st century contemporary globalised society.
 The book will be of key interest to researchers and academics in the fields of education, curriculum studies and the sociology of education, as well as to policy makers and literacy specialists.

 1. Introduction: Is practice keeping pace with policy?
 Gordon Ade-Ojo and Vicky Duckworth 2.
 Towards a functional curriculum model of social literacy: literacy for specific purposes Gordon Ade-Ojo 3.
-Transformational Literacies Vicky Duckworth 4.
+Literacy and Transformation Vicky Duckworth 4.
 Survey Literacy Mary Hamilton5.
 Expanding the academic literacies frame: implications for understanding curriculum contexts in higher education Lynn Coleman and Mary R.Lea 6.
 Information Literacy in the workplace: generic and specific capabilities Mark Hepworth 7.
 Repurposing information literacy for the 21st century John Crawford 8.
 Moving with the times: how mobile digital literacies are changing childhood Guy Merchant 9.
 (Afterword): Locating adult literacy education in new places David Barton

 Vicky Duckworth is Senior Lecturer and MA Co-ordinator in Post Compulsory Education and Training (PCET) and Schools’ University Lead at Edge Hill University, UK.